In 2019, the States Assembly of the island of Jersey declared a climate emergency that will likely have profound effects in Jersey and its community.

 In early 2020 the States Assembly approved a Carbon Neutral Strategy which sets out a ‘people-powered’ approach that gives Islanders a real say over when and how Jersey should become carbon neutral.
 As part of this process, the States Assembly called a Citizens’ Assembly to help understand how the public think Jersey should work together to become carbon neutral by exploring the question:

 “How should Jersey work together to become carbon neutral?”

-How will the Citizens’ Assembly work?
+How did the Citizens’ Assembly work?

-What impact will the Citizens’ Assembly have?
+What impact did the Citizens’ Assembly have?

 What is Involve's role?

 Involve was part of the Consortium led by New Citizenship Project (NCP) delivering this work.
 We worked closely with NCP to design the Citizens' Assembly and supporting the Assembly members to get online and fully participate in the sessions.